Jeffrey M. Schwartz

-Jeffrey M. Schwartz, M.D. is an American psychiatrist and researcher in the field of neuroplasticity and its application to obsessive-compulsive disorder (OCD).
-He is a proponent of mind/body dualism and appeared in the 2008 film Expelled: No Intelligence Allowed, in which he told interviewer Ben Stein that science should not be separated from religion.
+Jeffrey M. Schwartz is an American psychiatrist, neuroscientist, and researcher in the field of neuroplasticity and its application to obsessive-compulsive disorder (OCD).
+He is a proponent of mind–body dualism and intelligent design.

+Work with OCD

 Brain lock

 Brain lock is a term coined by Schwartz to describe obsessive-compulsive behavior.
 His 1997 book Brain Lock: Free Yourself from Obsessive-Compulsive Behavior outlines the disorder and its treatment.
 In the book Schwartz claims that obsessive-compulsive disorder (OCD) is a result of a bio-chemical imbalance that "locks" brain functions into an obsessive-compulsive pattern and that OCD can be self-treated by following four steps: